 I am currently a Principal (or Co-Investigator) on another British Academy grant.
 Am I eligible to apply?

-The principle applied by the Academy is no duplication of funding for the same purpose.
-Applicants currently holding a BA/Leverhulme Small Research Grant (if not for this purpose) are eligible to apply.
-However, as the Mid-Career Fellowship buys out the Fellowship-holder’s time 100%, any existing award must be completed, and a final report submitted, before the Mid-Career Fellowship can be taken up.
-The Fellowship demands 100% of the time of the Fellowship-holder therefore it would leave no capacity to undertake separate research.
+As the Mid-Career Fellowship buys out the Fellowship-holder’s time 100%, any existing award must be completed, and a final report submitted, before the Mid-Career Fellowship can be taken up.
+As the Fellowship demands 100% of the time of the Fellowship-holder, there is no possibility of undertaking or continuing a separate research project alongside.

 I was unsuccessful in applying to the Academy in a previous round.
 Are resubmissions accepted?